ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 print(big.metadata)   # {"width": 200, "height": 100"}
 ```

-Instead, their metadata is the same.
+Instead, their metadata ends up being the same.

 That's because these default parameters are instantiated at the time the function is defined, instead of when the function is called.